urdogan0000/SpringKeyclockPulsarIntegrationDemo/README.md

     - The default admin credentials are:
         - **Username**: `admin`
         - **Password**: `password`
-    - You can log in with these credentials and proceed to configure realms, clients, and users as needed.
+    - Log in with these credentials to configure realms, clients, and users as needed.

 ## Apache Pulsar Setup

-1. **Configuration of Pulsar Broker:**
+1. **Configure the Pulsar Broker:**
     - Navigate to the `pulsar_installation` folder.
-    - Open the `customer-broker.conf` file and make the following changes:
+    - Open the `customer-broker.conf` file and update the following settings:

       ```properties
       authenticationEnabled=true